Domination of the rectangular queen's graph

 \begin{cor} Suppose $m \leq n < 3m+2$ and $\gamma(\q{m}{n}) = (m+n-2)/4$.
 Let $D$ be a minimum dominating set of \q{m}{n}.
 Then $|D| \leq m-2$, each box border square is covered exactly once by $D$, and $D$ is independent. \end{cor}

-\begin{proof} From $n < 3m+2$ we have $|D| = (m+n-2)/4 \leq m-2$, so the box of $D$ is defined.
-Since $|D| = (m+n-2)/4$, the inequalities in the proof of Theorem \ref{main} must here be equations, so each square of the box border $E$ is covered exactly once by $D$.
+\begin{proof} From $n < 3m+2$ we have $|D| = (m+n-2)/4 \leq m-2$, so the box of $D$ is def{\kern0pt}ined.
+Since $|D| = (m+n-2)/4$, in this setting we have equality in inequalities (\ref{in1})\mbox{--}(\ref{ineq}), so each square of the box border $E$ is covered exactly once by $D$.
 Thus any line meeting $E$ contains at most one square of $D$.
 Every square of $D$ must be diagonally adjacent to four squares of $E$, so if any line containing a square of $D$ does not meet $E$, it is an orthogonal.
 From (\ref{ineq}) we see that here the set $R$ of ``corner squares'' in $D$ is empty, so every square of $D$ has at least one orthogonal meeting $E$; then since (\ref{in1})--(\ref{in4}) are equations here, each orthogonal that misses $E$ contains exactly one square of $D$.
 Thus $D$ is independent. \end{proof}

-Rarely does a minimum dominating set cover each of its box border squares uniquely; we note that the minimum dominating sets \#1-4 for \q{11}{12} have this property.
+Rarely does a minimum dominating set cover each of its box border squares uniquely; see Figure 3 for an example.
+We also note that the minimum dominating sets \#1-4 for \q{11}{12} have this property.
 Each of these sets consists of a foursome centered at $(13/2, 13/2)$ plus the corner squares $(1, 1)$ and $(12, 1)$, so is not independent.

 As mentioned earlier, $\gamma(\q{n}{n}) = (n-1)/2$ is achieved only for $n = 3, 11$.
 Considering Corollary \ref{coro}, we suspect that the answer to the following question is no.

 \begin{ques} Does $\gamqq = (m+n-2)/4$ with $m \leq n < 3m + 2$ occur, other than for $(m, n) = (3, 3)$ and $(11, 11)$? \end{ques}